-Press release issued 18 June 2013
+Press release issued: 18 June 2013

-A new study has analysed tens of thousands of articles available to readers of online news and created a model to find out ‘what makes people click’.
+Academics from the University’s Intelligent Systems Laboratory have analysed tens of thousands of articles available to readers of online news and created a model to find out ‘what makes people click’.

 The study by academics at the University of Bristol’s Intelligent Systems Laboratory is published in a series of publications.